 CHKS and Academic Achievement

-This non-technical report has shown that meeting the basic developmental needs of students, ensuring that they are safe, drug-free, healthy, and resilient is central to improving their academic performance.
+Research has shown that meeting the basic developmental needs of students by ensuring that they are safe, drug-free, healthy, and resilient is central to improving their academic performance.